BrokenEagle/PythonScripts/README.txt

 4. Other Files

     a. tagdict.txt -     Contains 60K+ tag entries; Will drastically reduce the amount of tag misses as compared to starting a brand new tag dictionary.

+    b.
+INSTALL.windows - Sets up environment variables.

 5. Setup